 New Rochelle, NY 10801

-In July 2019, I will be a Visiting Collaborative Fellow at the Institute of Philosophy, University of London.
-While in the UK I will be presenting at the following:
+In July 2019, I was a Visiting Collaborative Fellow at the Institute of Philosophy, University of London.
+While in the UK I presented at the following:

 "Agency during Sleep Deprivation: Neurological Underpinnings and Philosophical Implications"